 The Director Review process is the third and last option a person or party can take for a decision on recreational access to agricultural lease land.

-The procedures in the Director Review process are similar to those in the LSO Dispute Review:
+The procedures in the Director Review process are similar to those in the Local Settlement Officer (LSO) Dispute Review:

 An application for Director Review must be submitted by the applicant to the LSO, who will forward it to the appropriate Director.